yh-luo/psychopy_tobii_infant/README.md

 ### demo1_calibration.py

-1. Show the relative position of the subject to the eyetracker.
+1. Show the relative position of the subject to the eyetracker
 2. Run five-points calibration

 ### demo2_collect_looking_time.py

-1. Show the relative position of the subject to the eyetracker.
+1. Show the relative position of the subject to the eyetracker
 2. Run five-points calibration
 3. Collect looking time data based on the eyetracker (static image)

 ### demo3_collect_looking_time_with_video.py

-1. Show the relative position of the subject to the eyetracker.
+1. Show the relative position of the subject to the eyetracker
 2. Run five-points calibration
 3. Collect looking time data based on the eyetracker (video)

+### demo4_generic_controller.py

+1. Show the relative position of the subject to the eyetracker
+2. Adjust parameters of calibration stimuli
+3. Run five-points calibration automatically

 ## License